mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 as "a stubborn and hard-headed guy, too ambitious for his good."
 Multiple attempts to bring my spirit down were starting to be successful, as I seriously considered dropping out of college to try my luck with something else.
-This is where the first big name on this story appeared.
-Adrian Jinich, back then a staff scientist at a nearby research center and a soon-to-be graduate student at Harvard, came to my middle-of-nowhere school with a simple idea: He was going to inspire the next generation of Mexican scientists by working with students on a hands-on project during the weekends.
+This is where the first big name in this story appeared.
+Adrian Jinich, back then a staff scientist at a nearby research center and a soon-to-be graduate student at Harvard, came to my middle-of-nowhere school with a simple idea: he was going to inspire the next generation of Mexican scientists by working with students on a hands-on project during the weekends.
 Those Saturday meetings with Adrian were going to change my life in unexpected ways.